 Unfortunately, conventional farming can also be hard on the environment if it isn’t done responsibly.
 There is less oversight when it comes to the types of chemicals used so oftentimes, consumers don’t necessarily know what has been sprayed onto their fruits and vegetables.

 If you happen to love the advantages of organic farming and want to transition to organic production, you will first want to take a look at organic farming guidelines and develop a plan to become a certified organic farm.

 Part of this plan will require developing your soil to help grow several types of plants in rotation.
 Unfortunately, most soil types aren’t exactly ideal and will need to be amended.
-If this is the case, or you’d like to know how your soil will impact your crop, contact us for guidance on the best soil options for your organic farm!
+If this is the case, or you’d like to know how your soil will impact your crop, contact us for guidance on the best soil options and the best bulk organic soil in Northern California for your organic farm!